Health Sciences Background Check FAQs

 Wake Tech sends flagged/positive reports to clinical sites as required by affiliation agreements.
 The sites have the right to deny placement to any student with a criminal background.
-Wake Tech will notify the student via telephone or email to the student's Wake Tech address, and the Clinical Compliance Administrator will contact the student to discuss next steps.
+Wake Tech will notify the student via telephone or email to the student's Wake Tech address, and the clinical compliance administrator will contact the student to discuss next steps.

 Clinical sites do not typically allow a student with a pending charge or court date to work in their facilities.
-Students with pending charges or court dates must submit a letter from a lawyer or official documentation from the Clerk of Court to the Health Sciences Clinical Compliance Administrator indicating the outcome of their case(s) by these deadlines:
+Students with pending charges or court dates must submit a letter from a lawyer or official documentation from the clerk of court to the Health Sciences clinical compliance administrator indicating the outcome of their case(s) by these deadlines:

-- For fall semester entry – by June 30
+- Fall semester entry – June 30

-- For spring semester entry – by October 31
+- Spring semester entry – October 31

-- For summer term entry – by March 31
+- Summer term entry – March 31

-Students who do not submit documentation by the deadline date will be removed from the acceptance or alternate list and must reapply for the next admission cycle.
+Students who do not submit documentation by the deadline will be removed from the acceptance or alternate list and must reapply for the next admission cycle.

-NOTE: Explanations and recommendations do not guarantee that a clinical site will accept, re-consider, or change its original decision about accepting the student.
+NOTE: Explanations and recommendations do not guarantee that a clinical site will accept, reconsider or change its original decision about accepting the student.

 A student who is denied clinical placement cannot complete the required clinical component of the program and will be dismissed from the program.

-NOTE: No exceptions will be made to college reimbursement policies.
+No exceptions will be made to college reimbursement policies.

-Fingerprinting is required as part of a criminal background check for Associate Degree Nursing students who have lived in NC for fewer than the past five years (consecutively).
-These students must submit a fingerprinting card to the City/County Bureau of Investigation or local police or sheriff for completion.
-Students are responsible for the additional fee of approximately $30 for fingerprinting.
+Fingerprinting is required as part of a criminal background check for Associate Degree Nursing students who have not lived in North Carolina during the last five years.
+These students must submit a fingerprinting card to the City/County Bureau of Identification, a local police department or a local sheriff's office for completion.

 A new charge will void the student's clinical clearance, and since the student will be unable to complete clinical training, the student would be dismissed from the program.
 The charge must first be resolved in order to be reviewed by clinical sites for the student to request re-entry into the program.